ravi223008/HVAC-Energy-Wastage/README.md

 ## About

-This project is part of an early-stage exploration of the **Infralytix / EnergyLens** concept, which aims to provide a read-only analytics layer for building energy optimisation.
+This project is part of an early-stage exploration of the **EnergyLens** concept, which aims to provide a read-only analytics layer for building energy optimisation.

 ---